Adobe-Consulting-Services/adobe-consulting-services.github.io/_acs-aem-commons/features/deprecated/contentfinder-querybuilder/index.md

 title: Content Finder - Query Builder
 description: Use QueryBuilder syntax to build ContentFinder tabs
 date: 2013-07-20
+redirect_from: /acs-aem-commons/features/contentfinder-querybuilder.html
 tags: deprecated
 initial-release: 1.0.0
 ---

+## Why is this deprecated?

+Since 6.2, the UI page editor should be use for editing AEM Sites pages, and not the ClassicUI page editor.
+Since this feature directly supports extending the ClassicUI page editor's content finder, it is deprecated.

 ## Purpose